CoderdojoAthlone/coderdojoathlone.github.io/_posts/en/resources/2019-02-20-basic-electronic-components.md

 <img class="img-fluid" src="{{'assets/posts/basic-electronic-components/basic-electronics.png' | relative_url}}"/>

 * Some of the team have found other useful references too (we will collate these and share these in another post ).
-* We have built a lot of different circuits virtually using [Tinkercad](http://www.tinkercad.com) and it's helped us to understand how each of the components can be used to work together.
+* We have built a lot of different circuits virtually using [Tinkercad](http://www.tinkercad.com) and it has helped us to understand how each of the components can be used to work together.
 * The circuits we've built virtually in already will be posted up on the site later.
 We will be revisiting circuits and building real circuits later.
 * The following page on the Instructable site provides a useful summary and reference of what has been covered to date:
     * **[Instructables Basic Electronics](https://www.instructables.com/id/Basic-Electronics/)**